14th Guards Rifle Division: First Jassy-Kishinev Offensive

 Zhadov launched his attack at dawn on April 16 after a two-hour artillery and airstrike preparation; 14th Guards was in the second echelon.
-After about two hours of fighting the first echelon divisions with armor support overpowered the German 320th Infantry Division's forward security belt and by 0930 hours had torn a hole up to 2km wide and 3km deep in the German defenses.
-The most significant gains were made in a sector 3-6km south of the village of Delacău where the German second defensive position was breached up to 2km deep.
+After about two hours of fighting the first echelon divisions with armor support overpowered the German 320th Infantry Division's forward security belt and by 0930 hours had torn a hole up to 2 km wide and 3 km deep in the German defenses.
+The most significant gains were made in a sector 3–6 km south of the village of Delacău where the German second defensive position was breached up to 2 km deep.
 However at 1030 hours the German forces replied with their own intense artillery fire and airstrikes and a wave of counterattacks that halted 5th Guards Army in its tracks.
 Further attacks at 1500 hours by 4th Mountain and 294th Infantry and 13th Panzer Divisions did considerable damage to 95th and 13th Guards Divisions.
 When the fighting finally died down late on April 17 both sides were thoroughly exhausted and the 5th Guards was back to its starting point.
 A renewed attack on the 18th, which likely had 14th Guards in the first echelon, made no progress.
-The bridgehead was reinforced over the following days and a new effort was mounted on April 25 and this time expanded the area of the bridgehead by about one-third; 33rd Guards Corps had advanced 8-10km by May 6.
+The bridgehead was reinforced over the following days and a new effort was mounted on April 25 and this time expanded the area of the bridgehead by about one-third; 33rd Guards Corps had advanced 8–10 km by May 6.
 By now it was clear that no successful advance on Chișinău would be made on this axis and 5th Guards was replaced in the bridgehead by 8th Guards Army while the former was redeployed to the northwest for a new assault on Iași in mid-May.

 The handover did not go smoothly as the German 6th Army launched new attacks on the bridgehead as it was happening and many of 5th Guards' rifle divisions had to withdraw under enemy fire.
 Ultimately the Army did not begin concentrating northeast of Iași until May 15 and did not complete the process until the first week of June.
 This delay, among other events, forced the STAVKA to postpone and later cancel the entire operation.
-Meanwhile the commander of 2nd Ukrainian Front, Marshal I. S. Konev, was transferred to command of 1st Ukrainian Front on May 24.
+Meanwhile, the commander of 2nd Ukrainian Front, Marshal I. S. Konev, was transferred to command of 1st Ukrainian Front on May 24.
 In June the 5th Guards Army was moved to the Reserve of the Supreme High Command and by the beginning of July it was under command of the same Front.
 The 14th Guards would remain in this Front for the duration.